dubformer/awesome-speech-tokenizers/README.md

 6. Fully Transformer-Native Architectures

 The transition from CNN/RNN and hybrid models will likely complete.
 State-of-the-art tokenizers in 2026 will predominantly adopt fully Transformer-based architectures for both encoding and decoding, capitalizing on their scalability and effectiveness in modeling long-range dependencies.

+## Contributions

+If you want to contribute to this guide, feel free to open a pull request with changes to the README.md file.